sharwell/StyleCopAnalyzers/documentation/NamingRules.md

 [SA1312](SA1312.md) | VariableNamesMustBeginWithLowerCaseLetter | The name of a variable in C# does not begin with a lower-case letter.
 [SA1313](SA1313.md) | ParameterNamesMustBeginWithLowerCaseLetter | The name of a parameter in C# does not begin with a lower-case letter.
 [SA1314](SA1314.md) | TypeParameterNamesMustBeginWithT | The name of a C# type parameter does not begin with the capital letter T
+[SA1316](SA1316.md) | TupleElementNamesShouldBeginWithLowerCaseLetter | The name of a tuple element in C# should begin with a lower-case letter.
+[SA1317](SA1317.md) | TupleElementsShouldMatchInheritedNames | Tuple elements should match inherited names.